NASA-PDS/doi-service/_sources/installation/index.rst.txt

     python -c "import sys;print(sys.prefix)"

-Create a file `pds-doi-core/conf.ini`
+Create a file `pds_doi_service.ini`

-You can override in this file any option set in the file `pds-doi-core/conf.ini.default`
+You can override in this file any option set in the file `pds_doi_service/core/util/conf.ini.default` found in package

 If you want to create production DOIs update the OSTI API server url::